khalid-el-masnaoui/MySql-Notes/ARCHITECTURE.md

 ```

 If you're unlucky, each transaction will execute its first query and update a row of data, locking it in the process.
 Each transaction will then attempt to update its second row, only to find that it is already locked.
 The two transactions will wait forever for each other to complete, unless something intervenes to break the deadlock.

+> To combat this problem, database systems implement various forms of deadlock detection and timeouts.
+The more sophisticated systems, such as the InnoDB storage engine, will notice circular dependencies and return an error instantly.
+This is actually a very good thing—otherwise, deadlocks would manifest themselves as very slow queries.
+Others will give up after the query exceeds a `lock wait timeout`, which is not so good.
+The way InnoDB currently handles deadlocks is to roll back the transaction that has the fewest exclusive row locks (an approximate metric for which will be the easiest to roll back).